ibm-cloud-docs/bare-metal/microsoft-windows-update-instructions.md

 In many cases, Microsoft Windows servers automatically pull updates from local Windows Server Update Services (WSUS) servers.
 However, if your server is provisioned with a cloud-init enabled image, you might need to manually update the Windows registry to use local {{site.data.keyword.cloud_notm}} Windows Server Update Services (WSUS) servers, rather than the default Microsoft WSUS servers.

-If you order a virtual server with a Windows Server operating system without any add-ons, such as more software, post-provisioning scripts, or advanced monitoring, it is likely that your server is provisioned with a cloud-init image.
+If you order a virtual server with a Windows Server operating system without any add-ons, such as more software, post-provisioning scripts, or monitoring, it is likely that your server is provisioned with a cloud-init image.
 For more information about updating your registry to point to {{site.data.keyword.cloud_notm}} WSUS servers, see [Updating instance to use local WSUS server](/docs/bare-metal?topic=bare-metal-updating-an-instance-to-use-a-local-wsus-server).

-For Microsoft Windows operating systems, servers are configured by default to download and install patches as soon as they become available.
+For Microsoft Windows operating systems, servers are configured by default to download and install updates as soon as they become available.
 The server restarts automatically if a restart is required.
 Updates are completed to protect servers from crucial vulnerabilities.
 If you prefer to schedule your updates differently, you can change the update schedule through the **Windows Updates** feature in the control panel.